umarhassan-mitodl/sts.080-spring-2016/content/pages/instructor-insights.md

 - Met 1 time per week for 3 hours per session; 12 sessions total.
 - Class sessions included small-group student presentations.
-- One session included a visit to the {{% resource_link "c00d1976-8bcd-4545-960e-ec08b5a02c14" "MIT Museum" %}} to spark discussion about the history of political participation of MIT students, with reference to technology, media, and political hacks.
+- One session included a visit to the [MIT Museum](http://web.mit.edu/museum/) to spark discussion about the history of political participation of MIT students, with reference to technology, media, and political hacks.

 ### Out of Class